-The Child Development Center provides students, faculty, and staff with access to affordable child care and early education for their children in a secure and nurturing environment.
+The Child Development Center provides students, faculty, and staff with access to affordable child care and early education for their children, ages 3 months to 5 years old.
+The Child Development Center offers full-time care between the hours of Monday-Friday, 7:30 a.m. to 5:30 p.m.
 Student parents are enabled to achieve their pursuit for academic and career success with confidence that their child is receiving quality childcare and education.